scraper-bots/deyerlisen/README.md

-> **Mobile Investment App Data Extraction via Traffic Interception**

-This document is structured for clarity, reproducibility, and professionalism — ideal for publishing on GitHub or internal documentation.

----

 # 📱📊 Mobile Investment App Data Extraction via Traffic Interception

 This project demonstrates a complete pipeline to extract financial and company data from a mobile investment application by intercepting mobile network traffic using `mitmproxy`.
 It is designed for experienced data analysts and scraping professionals who need access to structured data when no public API or web interface is available.